smilingfroggy/AC-Restaurant-List/readme.md

 # Restaurant List
-A simple web application for people to show and search restaurants with names or category
+A simple web application for people to show, create, edit, delete restaurants infos, in addition, searching restaurants with names or categories is also available.

 ### Features
-- listing restaurants with pictures, names, category, and ratings
+- listing all restaurants with pictures, names, category, and ratings
 - searching restaurants by name or category
 - selecting restaurant to get more details
+- creating new restaurants
+- editing and deleting restaurants infos

 ### How to use?
 1. Clone this repository with terminal: